Implement __abs__, __neg__, and __pos__ to control how Python's unary operators behave with your objects.

 A complete reference for Python's context manager protocol, covering __enter__ and __exit__ dunder methods, exception handling, and practical examples.

-Learn how to define equality comparison for your Python objects using __eq__ and __ne__ dunder methods.
+Learn how to define equality and inequality for your Python objects using __eq__ and __ne__ dunder methods, with code examples.

 Control Python attribute access with __getattribute__ (every lookup) and __getattr__ (missing attributes only).